goldfirere/singletons/README.md

 ### Signatures in patterns

-`singletons` can promote basic pattern signatures, such as in the following
+`singletons-th` can promote basic pattern signatures, such as in the following
 examples:

 ```hs